green-party-dublin-central/nh-web/site/content/post/ventry.md

 title: Public consultation on Ventry Park Improvements
 date: 2020-07-24T08:00:47.373Z
 description: >-
-  Dublin City Council are proposing to make a number of improvements to Ventry Park in Cabra.
+  Dublin City Council is proposing to make a number of improvements to Ventry Park in Cabra.
 The Council is running a public consultation on these changes.
   Neasa is making a submission which you can see below.
 You can also make your own submission by July 31st 2020